 At the foyer of The Oberoi, Delhi, a problematic silvery web hangs wall to wall, floor to ceiling.
 Dotted at intervals with indigo blue and marigold yellow circles of various sizes, it’s an installation that begs to be inspected similarly.
 As one attracts nearer, the display gives three layers of metallic arms hooked one to the alternative, and the blue and yellow screen stone inlay of vegetation on one side and compact mirrors on the replacement.
-This jagged-edged installation can best be visible thru the interpretation of the word,
+This jagged-edged installation can best be visible through the interpretation of the word,

-Pradesh, which was also presented to the then president KR Narayanan.
+Pradesh, which was also presented to the then president, KR Narayanan.
 This was when they met the grasp artist Jangarh Singh Shyam, for whom it was the first time he transformed his artwork from canvas to an actual product.
 “My prior paintings experience and Jangarh’s spirit of a true artist, hungry to discover, taught that an open-minded proper spirit to collaborate with a mutual appreciation for every different’s strengths turned into the inspiration.
 Understanding the specific cultural nuances, the sensibilities and sensitivities of diverse traditions, and the ability of the character artisan is vital.
-However, as designers or layout marketers, we assignment out with
+However, as designers or layout marketers, we assign out with

 One such example is of Pattachitra artists who painted the universe’s introduction on the doorway door of a residence in Golf Links, Delhi.
 Matsya, an avatar of Vishnu, guides the sage Manu and all of humanity on a boat via the floods.
 Kaoru had executed the interiors for this residence, which also had sandstone artists from Gwalior